seasonal employment

 Seasonal Employees Are Entitled To Workers’ Comp

 With the holiday season here, retail and shipping companies are hiring seasonal employees to help with the increased demand.
-UPS and Target announced they were adding additional non-permanent positions to their distribution and fulfillment centers, including in-store workers focused on fulfilling e-commerce orders.
+Amazon, UPS, and Target announced they were adding thousands of non-permanent positions to their distribution and fulfillment centers, including in-store workers focused on fulfilling e-commerce orders.

 If you are looking to take advantage of increased employment opportunities this holiday season, there are some things you need to know to protect yourself.